 Obviously, there are countless rules, but these are some of the important ones to remember.

-Be Aware of When You Check Your Watch
+Think Before You Check Your Watch

 Checking your watch at the wrong time can be associated with various attributes and can put you at risk.
 There are a few reasons why this is a cardinal rule of watch wearing, let us take a look at some now: